o-ran-sc/o-du-phy/docs/fapi_5g_tm_build.rst

 ---------------------------------

-The unit test for the ORAN 5G FAPI TM requires the testmac and L1 binaries that are described in a later section and that for the Bronze Release consists of 15 basic tests in timer mode where the DL, UL and FD paths are exercised for different channel types and numerology 0 and 1.
+The unit test for the ORAN 5G FAPI TM requires the testmac and L1 binaries that are described in a later section and that for the O-RAN current Release consists of a suite of tests in timer mode where the DL, UL and FD paths are exercised for different channel types and numerologies 0, 1 and 2.

 1.Open SSH session and cd l1\bin\nr5g\gnb\l1 |br|
 2.Issue l1.sh |br|